Anti-Müllerian hormone: In vitro fertilization

 AMH is a predictor for ovarian response in in vitro fertilization (IVF).
 Measurement of AMH supports clinical decisions, but alone it is not a strong predictor of IVF success.
-Women with lower levels of AMH are still able to get pregnant Additionally, AMH levels are used to estimate a woman's remaining egg supply.
+Women with lower levels of AMH are still able to get pregnant.
+Additionally, AMH levels are used to estimate a woman's remaining egg supply.

 According to NICE guidelines of in vitro fertilization, an anti-Müllerian hormone level of less than or equal to 5.4 pmol/L (0.8 ng/mL) predicts a low response to gonadotrophin stimulation in IVF, while a level greater than or equal to 25.0 pmol/L (3.6 ng/mL) predicts a high response.
 Other cut-off values found in the literature vary between 0.7 and 20 pmol/L (0.1 and 2.97 ng/mL) for low response to ovarian hyperstimulation.
 Subsequently, higher AMH levels are associated with greater chance of live birth after IVF, even after adjusting for age.
 AMH can thereby be used to rationalise the programme of ovulation induction and decisions about the number of embryos to transfer in assisted reproduction techniques to maximise pregnancy success rates whilst minimising the risk of ovarian hyperstimulation syndrome (OHSS).
 AMH can predict an excessive response in ovarian hyperstimulation with a sensitivity and specificity of 82% and 76%, respectively.

-Measuring AMH alone may be misleading as high levels occur in conditions like polycystic ovarian syndrome and therefore AMH levels should be considered in conjunction with a transvaginal scan of the ovaries to assess antral follicle count and ovarian volume.
+Measuring AMH alone may be misleading as high levels occur in conditions like polyendocrine metabolic ovarian syndrome and therefore AMH levels should be considered in conjunction with a transvaginal scan of the ovaries to assess antral follicle count and ovarian volume.